-Second incoming calls can be accepted by either:

-- Pressing the accept button. - Pressing the MODE button on the remote control. - Pressing the PHONE button on the audio unit. - Using the ACCEPT option in the menu.
+Second incoming calls can be accepted by pressing either the call accept button, the MODE button on the remote control, the PHONE button on the unit or by using the ACCEPT option in the menu.

 Note: This will cancel the ongoing call.